Diane Fletcher-Falvey, Principal Instructor

 Ms. Diane Fletcher-Falvey has been an American Sign Language (ASL) instructor and advocate since 1981.
 She has taught in Toronto, Halifax-Dartmouth and throughout the Maritimes.
-She has taught all levels of ASL and given presentations on Deaf Culture to government employees, the police, library staff, parents of Deaf children, High and Jr. High School students and numerous others.
+She has taught all levels of ASL and given presentations on Deaf Culture to government employees, the police, library staff, parents of Deaf children, High and Jr. High School students, health professionals and numerous others.

 Ms. Fletcher-Falvey has been employed in a number of capacities including: